A Mustard Seed Faith

 Activities + Resources

-Dear Father, we ask for a mustard seed sized faith.
-Help us to believe and never doubt your mighty power.
-In the name of Jesus we pray.
-Amen.
+God, we ask for a mustard seed sized faith.
+Help us to believe and never doubt Your mighty power.
+In Jesus’ name, amen.